 And it’s still that way today.
 Fragrance ads predetermine who scents are for: gender, age, personality, occasion.
 This is why we make associations with certain smells being for certain kinds of people; there’s really nothing biologically feminine about rose, just as there’s biologically inherently masculine about patchouli.
 That’s just what we’ve been taught over time, just as we’ve been taught that little boys wear blue and little girls wear pink.
 In short, when it comes to fragrance, what’s meant for men and women is completely a social construct.
 And part of that is because we’re obsessed with the idea of smelling attractive to the opposite sex.
 Feminine fragrances are marketed as being irresistible to men, just as masculine scents are supposed to lure in ladies.
 And while we fully get that it’s nice to feel sexy, don’t we also want to smell good for ourselves, too?
 (Or what if you’re a guy who wants to smell like a guy but is also trying to attract a guy?!
 Should you try to smell like a vanilla cupcake or a freshly washed lumberjack?)

 We want you to like whatever you like, and learn to get to know yourself in the process.
 And it’s hard to do that when you’re being told what you should or shouldn’t try.
-So our first scent, M901, is deliberately neutral, in the best way possible.
+So our first scent, M901, was formulated to be deliberately neutral, in the best way possible.
 It’s not laden with florals or sweet ingredients that will scream “girly!” to your already-trained subconscious.
-Nor is it full of herbal and woody undertones that will immediately make you recognize it’s meant for a guy.
-It’s meant to just smell good: softly musky, livened up with some spicy and woody undertones.
+And it's not full of herbal and woody undertones that will immediately make you assume it’s meant for a guy.
+It’s meant to just smell good: softly musky, livened up with some spicy and creamy/woody vibes.
 We think it smells great on all humans of all ages.
 We hope you love it as much as we do.
-If you don’t, that’s OK - there are no right or wrong opinions when it comes to something as individual and emotional as scent.
+If you don’t, that’s OK – there are no right or wrong opinions when it comes to something as individual and emotional as scent.

-Our next unisex scent is going to be based entirely on customer feedback, because we want our creative process to be a hands-on collaboration with the people who will wear it.
-So go ahead and try M901, and help us come up with our next formula.
-Because it takes a village to make a gorgeous scent.
-Come join us.
+Our collection of unisex scents is formulated based entirely on customer feedback, because we want our creative process to be a hands-on collaboration with the people who will wear it.
+So go ahead and try M901 (and Queen City Spring, H813, B704, and Rosé19), and help us come up with our next formula.
+We can't wait to hear your creative suggestions.